yntethan/exam-3-2a/README.md

 ## Options to implement

 ```
 a.
-Generate a public/private key pair, encrypt, and decrypt
+Generate public and private keys
 b.
 Find the right key and decrypt the message in sus.txt
 c.
 Sign a message and verify it
 d.
-Find signature
+Find Miss Reveille's key pair that she used to sign rev.txt
 q.
 Quit
 ```

 ### a.
 Generate a public/private key pair, encrypt, and decrypt